The Pattis Family Foundation Summer Leadership Program

 - Eligible applicants will currently be enrolled in a postsecondary education/training program or will have been enrolled in one previously.

-- Though all are encouraged to apply, preference is given to undergraduate candidates.
+- Though all are encouraged to apply, preference is given to undergraduate candidates and those who live or study in Illinois.

 Women Employed seeks to improve the lives of all working women through systemic change.
 Therefore, WE values the unique experiences, backgrounds, perspectives, skills, knowledge, and work styles that a diverse workforce brings to our organization.